An Empirical Study on Challenges for LLM Application Developers: RQ3: Challenge Taxonomy Construction

 \textbf{Rate Limitation (D.2).} Rate limitation is typically implemented to safeguard the stability and reliability of OpenAI services, preventing service interruptions or performance degradation due to excessive API usage.
 Developers need to understand the rate-limiting rules of the API, including the maximum number of calls per second, per minute, or per hour for different versions of the API, and how to manage call frequency in a sensible way to avoid triggering rate limits and causing service interruptions or exceptions.
 For example, developers encounter \emph{RateLimitError} when calling gpt-3.5-turbo-0301\footnote{\url{https://community.openai.com/t/566696}}.
 Additionally, developers inquire whether rate limits are shared among different APIs\footnote{\url{https://community.openai.com/t/360331}}.
 Furthermore, as shown in Fig.~\ref{Fig:post9}, developers ask about methods to alleviate or increase the API rate limits\footnote{\url{https://community.openai.com/t/248374}}.
 These types of questions account for 3.2\% of the total challenges.

 \textbf{Regulation (D.3).} When utilizing the LLM APIs, developers should strictly adhere to relevant regulations.
 For instance, the OpenAI organization provides guidelines for the release of specific models or features and determines which users are granted permission to utilize them\footnote{\url{https://openai.com/policies/usage-policies/}}.
-Developers should review and abide by the terms of service and usage policies provided by OpenAI to ensure compliance with commercial and copyright regulations during API calls.
-For example, developers want to know whether LLM API can be used for commercial purposes\footnote{\url{https://community.openai.com/t/193738}}, or whether the images generated by the model DALL-E can be sold\footnote{\url{https://community.openai.com/t/33538}}.
+Developers should review and abide by the terms of service and usage policies provided by the OpenAI organization to ensure compliance with commercial and copyright regulations during API calls.
+For example, developers want to know whether LLM API can be used for commercial purposes\footnote{\url{https://community.openai.com/t/193738}}, or whether the images generated by the LLM DALL-E can be sold\footnote{\url{https://community.openai.com/t/33538}}.
 Additionally, developers encounter issues where prompts violate content policy rules\footnote{\url{https://community.openai.com/t/468967}}.
-This category constitutes 3.0\% of all challenges.
+This subcategory constitutes 3.0\% of all challenges.

-\textbf{Promotion (D.4).} Developers leverage forums as platforms to promote their developed plugins and GPTs, aiming to gather user feedback and potentially generate revenue.
+\textbf{Promotion (D.4).} Developers often leverage forums as platforms to promote their developed plugins and GPTs, aiming to gather user feedback and potentially generate revenue.
 To this end, they offer comprehensive introductions to their creations, innovative functionalities, and usage guidelines.
-For instance, a developer promotes a plugin named ``ShellMaster"\footnote{\url{https://community.openai.com/t/285122}}.
-Additionally, developers complain that the current GPT store lacks discoverability, meaning that many excellent GPTs are likely unknown to most people.
-They hope to add recommendations for users\footnote{\url{https://community.openai.com/t/585652}}.
+For instance, developers have expressed concerns about the lack of discoverability in the current GPT store, noting that many high-quality GPTs remain largely unknown to most users.
+To address this issue, they propose implementing a recommendation system to enhance user experience\footnote{\url{https://community.openai.com/t/585652}}.
 This category represents 2.1\% of the challenges.